By 2020, Dubai will welcome 20 million visitors per year, and the annual contribution made by tourism to the city’s economy will triple.

 Introduce health insurance to ensure access to care

-Improve health system planning to ensure service availability,
+Improve health system planning to ensure service availability, accessibility and quality

 Encourage international accreditation for hospitals